Drunk driving in the United States: History

 New Jersey enacted the first law that specifically criminalized driving an automobile while intoxicated, in 1906.
 The New Jersey statute provided that "[n]o intoxicated person shall drive a motor vehicle."
 Violation of this provision was punishable by a fine of up to $500, or a term of up to 60 days in county jail.

 Early laws, such as that enacted in New Jersey, required proof of a state of intoxication with no specific definition of what level of inebriation qualified.
 The first generally accepted legal BAC limit was 0.15%.
 New York, for example, which had enacted a prohibition on driving while intoxicated in 1910, amended this law in 1941 to provide that it would constitute prima facie evidence of intoxication when an arrested person was found to have a BAC of 0.15 percent or higher, as ascertained through a test administered within two hours of arrest.

 In 1938, the American Medical Association created a "Committee to Study Problems of Motor Vehicle Accidents".
 At the same time, the National Safety Council set up a "Committee on Tests for Intoxication".

 In the US, most of the laws and penalties were greatly enhanced starting in the late 1970s, and through the 1990s, largely due to pressure from groups like Mothers Against Drunk Driving (MADD) and Students Against Destructive Decisions (SADD) and activists like Candy Lightner whose 13-year-old daughter Cari was killed by a drunk driver.
 Zero tolerance laws were enacted which criminalized driving a vehicle with 0.01% or 0.02% BAC for drivers under 21.
 This is true even in Puerto Rico, despite maintaining a legal drinking age of 18.
 Research in the American Economic Review suggests that sanctions imposed at BAC thresholds are effective in reducing repeat drunk driving.

 On May 14, 2013, the National Transportation Safety Board recommended that all 50 states lower the benchmark for determining when a driver is legally drunk from 0.08 blood-alcohol content to 0.05.
 The idea is part of an initiative to eliminate drunk driving, which accounts for about a third of all road deaths.

 In 2022, this BAC reduction was implemented by Utah with success when some states failed and other did not try to implement BAC reduction.

+In 2026, Nevada implemented Assembly Bill 4 (AB4), also known as the Safe Streets and Neighborhoods Act, which made harsher penalties for DUI offenses.
+Under this new law, drivers whose DUI offense results in death now face up to 25 years in prison for a first offense with no prior DUI convictions, and mandatory minimum terms of five years for those with one or two prior offenses, in addition to fines ranging from $2,000 to $5,000.